What's the GDPR?

 - Data Deletion: PushAlert automatically deletes data on expired endpoints and customers have complete control over their data.
 They can unsubscribe at any time from their browser and their data would be deleted from our systems.

 - Data Retention: Our users can use the account features to remove or update their data.
 We have also decreased our data retention time of deleted data to 90 days.

-- Granular control over the subscriber data collected.
+- Granular control over the subscriber data collected through Privacy Settings.

-- Enable subscribers to exercise their rights with regards to their personal information stored by you on PushAlert servers:
+- Enable subscribers to exercise their rights with regards to their personal information stored by you on PushAlert servers using Notification Preferences:

 - Right to access personal information

 - Right to get (any) personal information deleted